emmercm/igir/docs/dats/processing.md

 !!! note

-    Using this option with the [`igir zip` command](../output/writing-archives.md) will result in all ROMs in a DAT being archived into one file.
-This can work great for archiving older, cartridge-based consoles with smaller ROM sizes, but will likely not work well with larger ROMs.

-    To keep files organized in a human-readable way, it is _not_ recommended to use the [`--dir-game-subdir never`](../output/path-options.md#append-the-game-name) option combined with `--dat-combine`.
+    Combining this option with the [`--zip-dat-name` option](../output/writing-archives.md#grouping-roms-by-dat-name) will create one, potentially extremely large, output archive.
+This may be desirable in some cases, but likely undesirable for most users.

 ## Parent/clone inference